 - Make sure that the loading ramp slides out easily and is in working order before you pull away.
 A busted ramp can ruin your moving day.

-You might need more than just a moving truck to get your items into your new home.
-For example, hand trucks are two-wheel carts that make it easier to move heavy furniture, and furniture pads can protect your furniture and your floors during the moving process.
+You might need more than a moving truck to get your items into your new home.
+For example, hand trucks are two-wheel carts that make it easier to move heavy furniture and moving boxes.
+Furniture pads can protect your furniture and your floors during the moving process.
 Moving equipment is typically not provided for free, you’ll have to pay extra to use them.
 However, the right equipment will make your DIY move more successful.

 Not sure how to begin when it comes to packing your belongings?
 Follow these guidelines to pack like a professional mover.

 - Load the heaviest items and appliances into the truck first.

 - Pack your heaviest items into the front of the truck to maximize your space and to keep the truck from dragging if the back is too heavy.
 If the truck drags, you could be in a dangerous driving situation, so it’s best to avoid it.